hmlfpereira/BES-SIM-1/README.md

 	multiple-states_input4MIPs_landState_ScenarioMIP_UofMD-IMAGE-ssp126-2-1-f_gn_2015-2100.nc
 	multiple-states_input4MIPs_landState_ScenarioMIP_UofMD-MAGPIE-ssp585-2-1-f_gn_2015-2100.nc

-## ne_110m_land
+### ne_110m_land
 Download 'Land' from NaturalEarth: https://www.naturalearthdata.com/downloads/110m-physical-vectors/
 Version: 4.1.0 (The interface says Version 4.0.0 but the version information in the download files says 4.1.0 -> check both)

-Path info:
+## Folder structure for code and data
 All paths in the codes are relative.
 Place all spatial data in 'Data_geo' and all code can be run.
 The folders need the following names (except *your-folder-name*  which can be named for instance BES_SIM_1) and hierarchical structure:

 	*
 	├───Data_geo